 You're sure to enjoy Ontario smallmouth bass fishing as Lake of the Woods!
-Bass season is open all year round: however, it is catch-and-release only during the mouth of June.
+Bass season is open all year round: however, it is catch-and-release only during the month of June.

 Pound for pound the gamest fighter to be found, smallmouth bass have thrived in Ontario's north woods lakes and are readily available to anglers.
 This species is a real thrill for the light-tackle enthusiast and an excellent fish for catch-and-release fishing, as they have no teeth to tackle with.

 - Casting or fly fishing using 4 – 6 pound test line

 - Mepps 1, 2 or 3 with bucktail

 - Number 7 Rapala

 - Mister Twister

 - Small Daredevle

 - Rebel crawfish

 CHECK AVAILABILITY!
 SPACES FILL UP FAST.